KC7-Foundation/kc7_data/worlddominationnation/wdnconsulting.com.md

+⚠️  Legal Disclaimer:
+The companies, organizations, domain names, email addresses, people, places, and events depicted in the KC7 Cyber Game data sets and other materials created by the KC7 Foundation are fictitious.
+No association with any real company, organization, domain name, email address, person, place, or event is intended or should be inferred._

 # Welcome to World Domination Nation Consulting

 🥳 Today is your first day as a Junior Security Operations Center (SOC) Analyst with our company.
 Your primary job responsibility is to defend WDN Consulting and our employees from malicious cyber actors.